DaisyS832/airbnb-analysis/README.md

 Due to file size limitations on GitHub, the full processed dataset (`cleaned_data.csv` and `cleaned_data.xlsx`) may not be directly viewable within the browser.

-To address this, a smaller sample dataset (`cleaned_data_sample.csv`) has been included in the `data/processed/` directory.
-This file contains a subset of approximately 300–500 rows and is intended to provide a quick, accessible preview of the dataset structure and key variables.
+To improve accessibility, smaller sample dataset files are included:

+- cleaned_data_sample.csv
+- cleaned_data_sample.xlsx

+These files provide a representative subset of the cleaned dataset and allow quick preview directly within GitHub without requiring large file downloads.

 The sample dataset preserves the core attributes used in the analysis, including pricing, review activity, room type classification, and geographic grouping, allowing users to easily understand the data without downloading large files.